 Try this exercise from our public speaking training:

-Lay on the floor (seriously, lay on the floor, trust us it helps) and place one hand on your chest and the other on your stomach.
-Now take a deep breath and make your chest rise—that shallow inhalation is your automatic breath.
+- Place one hand on your chest and the other on your stomach.
+Now take a deep breath and make your chest and shoulders rise—that shallow inhalation is your automatic “conditioned” breath.

 Do you notice how much more powerful it feels?
 How much more steady your attention and respiration become?